 Neelkanth Chhaya

-His teaching experience in higher education includes the Institute of Environmental Design at Vallabh Vidyanagar and Visiting Professor at the Master’s Programme for Architects from Developing Nations, Otaniemi Technical University, Helsinki, before joining the School of Architecture at CEPT as a faculty member in 1987 and retired as the Dean in 2013.
+He was faculty at School of Architecture at CEPT and other design schools and he retired as the Dean in 2013 and continues to guide the students till today, both in academic and non academics.
 He has been an Adjunct Faculty at Srishti Institute of Art, Design and Technology, Bangalore, since 2015, and holds the UNESCO Chair in Heritage, Sustainability and Livelihoods at Srishti.
 He has served on Academic Councils and Boards of Studies at several institutions.

 Reji Thomas